- Do I Need to Track My Food?

 Food tracking can be a fantastic tool to build healthy habits.
 However, focusing on hitting numbers instead of how you feel can become unhealthy long term.
 It’s critical to learn to listen to your body’s signals.

-We don’t want you to outsource your cravings and satiety signals to a smartphone app forever!
+We don’t want you to constantly outsource your cravings and satiety signals to a smartphone app!
 While you can continue to track your food, we want you to learn new practices and build new habits, so you don’t have to track forever.

 If you lose a significant amount of weight during the Macros Masterclass, we suggest you practice eating to maintain your weight for a while before pushing on to lose more, especially if you feel things are getting hard.